phusion/passenger_binary_build_automation/README.md

 The `build` script expects at least the following arguments:

  * `-p`: path to the Passenger source code that you want to build.
  * `-c`: a directory which the script can use for caching data, in order to make subsequent builds faster.
-If this directory does not exist, then it will be created.
  * `-o`: a directory to store the built binaries in.
-If this directory does not exist, then it will be created.
  * `-a`: the architecture to build for.
 Either `x86` or `x86_64`.
  * And finally, a list of things that the script should build (_tasks_).
 In this example we specified two tasks, `passenger` and `nginx`.
 The passenger task builds the Passenger agent and all Ruby extensions, while the nginx task builds Nginx.